Goat Cheese Whipped Cauliflower Casserole

-I know mashed cauliflower has become a popular low carb substitute for mashed potatoes, particularly with the rise in people following keto diets.
-I’ll be honest, though, I’d rather not think of them as an alternative to taters.
+I know mashed cauliflower became a popular low carb substitute for mashed potatoes.
+I’ll be honest, though, I love me a potato, and I’d rather not think of them as an alternative.
 It’s really not the same.
+But, that being said, I actually, truly, also love cauliflower.
+And I might just love mashed cauliflower even more than mashed potatoes.

 Just a handful of simple ingredients come together to make this fluffy cauliflower casserole.
 Check out what you’ll need, but be sure to go to the recipe card at the bottom of the post for the full amounts and instructions.